onyekachii/onyekachii/README.md

 - 👋 Hi, just call me Kachi
-- 👀 I’m am a Software Engineer and Geoscientist.
+- 👀 I’m am a Software Developer and Geoscientist.
-- 👨🏿‍💻 { myTechStack: [HTML, CSS, Bootstrap, jQuery, JavaScript, React, C#, ASP.NET CORE]. }
+- 👨🏿‍💻 { myTechStack: [ HTML, CSS, Bootstrap, jQuery, JavaScript, React, Angular, C#, ASP.NET ] }
 - ⚙️ Open to Learning and Collaboration.
 <!---
   onyekachii/onyekachii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.